mmul-it/training/KCNT-ITK-01/Exercise.015.solutions.md

    ...
    ```

-   To make everything *effectively* work, and so make the `<unknown>` disappear from the outputs, the metrics server must be enabled in minikube, with:
+   To make everything *effectively* work, the metrics server must be enabled in minikube, with:

    ```console
    > minikube addons enable metrics-server